MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index.md

 Different methods are available to retrieve the evidence from the .vhd image.

-In the following examples the .vhd file is used to create a managed Azure Disk that is attached as a data disk to an Azure Virtual Machine.
+In the following examples the .vhd file is used to create a Managed Azure Disk that is attached as a data disk to an Azure Virtual Machine.
 In more details:

 - Windows encrypted .vhd file is mounted on a Windows Azure Virtual Machine
 - Linux encrypted .vhd file is mounted on a Linux Azure Virtual Machine